RyanRTJJ/ryan-rtjj.github.io/_posts/2024-11-04-opt-failure.md

 <img src = "../../images/opt_failure/WTW_visual.png" alt="WTW visual" width="400px">
 *A visual depiction of W.T @ W*

 I've highlighted the maximum value of each row (column too) in the above image.
-Remember that because $X' = \text{ReLU}(W^\top W X + b)$, and $X = I$, each row here represent the pre-ReLU, pre-bias representations of each data point.
-From here, it's obvious that you can just subtract the second-highest value of each row (i.e. $\cos(\phi)$) from every single value, and every row will just have ONE value that is $> 0$ - the blue entries, a.k.a. the diagonal.
-This explanation works for any $n$, so it will indeed generalize to any $n$.
+Remember that because $Y = \text{ReLU}(W^\top W X + b)$, and $X = I$, each row here represent the pre-ReLU, pre-bias representations of each data point.
+From here, it's obvious that **you can just subtract the second-highest value of each row (i.e. $\cos(\phi)$) from every single value, and every row will just have ONE value that is $> 0$ - the blue entries, a.k.a. the diagonal.
+This explanation works for any $n$, so it will indeed generalize to any $n$.**

 One small nitpick is that Anthropic said that this set up of embedding $n$-dimensional vectors in $m=2$-dimensional latent space can memorize "**any** number of examples [or features]", but it's obvious here that it's not really **any** number of features; it's just any number that is $\leq n$, because once you have $n + 1$, by the pigeonhole argument, there will be at least 1 unique single value criteria-fulfilling hyperquadrant with more than 1 example / feature vector in it.
 That said, if you allowed $n$ to increase with your number of examples / features, then it really is infinite.
 This is where the added requirement of having infinite floating point precision also makes sense, because as $\phi \rightarrow 0$, the difference between $\cos(0) = 1$ and $\cos(\phi)$ also tends to $0$.

 ## Cost of absorbing interference: decrease sensitivity

 By adjusting $b$ to shift the feature wheel in such a manner, you also notice that the length of the part of each vector that is in the correct unique single value criteria-fulfilling hyperquadrant is also shortened.
 Visually, you can observe this by noticing that the part of the "positive z" vector that is $> 0$ is only the tip of the vector, and not the full length of it.
 Same goes for the "positive x" and "positive y" vectors.
-This means that **for that feature to be reconstructable, the original input's value in that feature needs to be more strongly activated**.
+This means that **for that feature to be reconstructable, the original input's value in that feature needs to be more than a certain threshold**.
 A small value of the feature will not be reconstructable because its representation in the latent space is $< 0$ in all dimensions.
 I find this intuitive - the **bias is commonly explained as a threshold that a neuron needs to be activated beyond in order to make the neuron "fire"**.
 If it's too weak, the neuron simply won't fire.

-# Question 1: Does the Optimization Failure solution pursue linear separability?
+# Does the Optimization Failure solution pursue linear separability?

 Finally, we have come to the point where we have sufficient intuition to begin investigating Optimzation Failure.
 The first question we shall investigate is as written in the title of this section.
 I'm particularly interested in this question because Olah and Henighan claim that in the case of Optimization Failure, "in order for points on the small circle to be linearly separated from points on the large one, there must be a large angular gap."